-I hope you enjoy my selections, and wishing you a wonderful week ahead.
+I hope you enjoy my selections for today, and wishing you a wonderful week ahead.